stuttgart-things/download-install-binary/README.md

 stuttgart-things/download-install-binary
 =======================

 This Role downloads binaries and unarchives them for installation.
-It can also remove already installed binaries.
+It can also remove installed binaries.

 <details><summary>ROLE DESCRIPTION</summary>